 - Click on Network and Internet to open related settings

-- In the left pane, you can see Airplane Mode as second option
+- In the left pane, you can see Airplane Mode as the second option

-- Click on Airplane Mode in left pane and then move the switch, in right pane, to right so that it shows OFF under Airplane Mode; the pane also displays all the available wireless networks, including Bluetooth and WiFi, that are now turned off automatically and greyed out
+- Click on Airplane Mode in the left pane and then move the switch, in the right pane, to the right so that it shows OFF under Airplane Mode; the pane also displays all the available wireless networks, including Bluetooth and WiFi, that are now turned off automatically and greyed out

 Turn on Individual Networks in Airplane Mode